practicalli/clojure/docs/clojure-cli/defining-aliases.md

    }
 ```

-> #### Hint::Keyword naming
+!!!
+HINT "Keyword naming"
-> Any legal Clojure keyword name can be used for an alias.
+    Legal Clojure keyword names can be used for an alias.
 Multiple aliases can be chained together with the `clojure` command.
 For example in this command we are combining three aliases:
-> `clojure -M:task/path:task/deps:build/options`
+    `clojure -M:task/path:task/deps:build/options`

 ## Resources